Cleaning Your Air With Light

 As the dirty air and Ditanium meet, light from blue LEDs is used to provide energy for a chemical reaction between the two.

-This reaction breaks apart the bonds of pollutants and odors, degrading them into harmless carbon dioxide and water.
+This reaction breaks apart the bonds of pollutants and odors, degrading them into harmless nitrogen, carbon dioxide and water.

 Supported by the National Science Foundation